GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

   -b, --build-image=[]: Only build artifacts with image names that contain the given substring.
 Default is to build sources for all artifacts
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --digest-source='': Set to 'remote' to skip builds and resolve the digest of images by tag from the remote registry.
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --check-cluster-node-platforms=true: When set to true, images are built for the target platforms matching the active kubernetes cluster node platforms.
+Enabled by default for `dev`, `debug` and `run`
+      --cleanup=true: Delete deployments after dev or debug mode is interrupted --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --digest-source='': Set to 'remote' to skip builds and resolve the digest of images by tag from the remote registry.
 Set to 'local' to build images locally and use digests from built images.
 Set to 'tag' to use tags directly from the build.
 Set to 'none' to use tags directly from the Kubernetes manifests.
 If unspecified, defaults to 'remote' for remote clusters, and 'tag' for local clusters like kind or minikube.
+      --disable-multi-platform-build=false: When set to true, forces only single platform image builds even when multiple target platforms are specified.
+Enabled by default for `dev` and `debug` modes, to keep dev-loop fast
+      --enable-platform-node-affinity=true: If true, when deploying to a mixed node cluster, skaffold will add platform (os/arch) node affinity definition to rendered manifests based on the image platforms
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
       --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
       --hydration-dir='.kpt-pipeline': The directory to where the (kpt) hydration takes place.
 Default to a hidden directory .kpt-pipeline.